Ancient Cities in Israel: 7 Historic Places to Visit

 Atop an isolated rock in the Negev Desert in Israel, an ancient fortress can be found on the flat-top mesa.
 The ruins include storage buildings, an armoury, a palace, barracks, as well as cisterns.
 The Romans besieged Masada 73-74 CE towards the end of the First Jewish-Roman War.

 The ancient settlement built by Herod the Great sits on a natural rock plateau that abruptly drops 400 metres to the steep side and only 90 metres to the other, where a ramp gives access to the fortifications.
-There is also a newer cable car for easier access to the iconic site.
+A newer cable car provides easier access to the iconic site.

 The majestically rising cliff of Masada overlooks the Dead Sea and a visit up here provides panoramic views of the surrounding landscape.